WifiXSmasher/python_for_CS/README.md

 3. keep the server running for multipe requests using the concept of theading

 4. this scrit can also write a file in the machine for a "POST" type request

+5. i have used threading so that the server remains open until a "KEYBOARDINTERRUPT"

+6. this script also accept POST request.

+P.S: this script was made to complete the codecrafters challange of "making your own HTTP SERVER"